nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

   the User Interface.
 This will remove all occurrences of the recursive task from the Task Manager.
 * If this task runs longer then 60 days, then you will have to re-add the task following the same syntax for `add` so that it recurrs for another 60 days.
+* Both start and end time parameters must be specified for initiating a recurring task.

 ## 4. FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous task list folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous task list folder.<br>
+**Q**: How do I change the calendar to view a different month?<br>
+**A**: Enter a date in the text field and click enter.
+The calendar will be updated with the new view.

 ## 5. Command Summary